-What integration methods are available for PayPal for Partners?
+What integration methods are available for the PayPal Commerce Platform?

-The PayPal for Partners solution has two integration paths to choose from, based on how you run your business:
+The PayPal Commerce Platform solution, formerly known as PayPal for Partners, has two integration paths to choose from, based on how you run your business:

 - Connected path: A marketplace model in which each individual PayPal seller assumes financial liability, rather than the marketplace.
 All sellers must have PayPal Business accounts.

 - Managed path: A marketplace model in which the marketplace assumes financial liability.
 Sellers aren't required to have PayPal Business accounts.

 The Connected path enables marketplace partners and merchants to focus on running their businesses, managing customers' experience, and controlling funds disbursement.
 PayPal manages risk and losses and handles payment solutions, disputes, chargebacks, fraud management, merchant management, and risk management.

 As a Connected-path partner, you can manage trust and safety by having PayPal hold and disburse funds on terms you set on a transaction-by-transaction basis.
 You decide whether to delay the disbursement of funds between your customers and merchants until your conditions are met.
 You can also create different sets of rules for new users of your platform versus long-time customers and merchants.
 When you approve the release of funds, PayPal performs a round of risk and compliance checks before settling funds to the merchant.